Balaji-The-Analyst/Coffee_shop_Dashboard/README.md

 * Which products are sold most and least often?
 Which drives the most revenue for the business?

 #### I took the following steps to create my analysis
-1) Downloaded all data from the Maven website, cleaned it, and prepared it for analysis.
+1) Downloaded data from the Maven website, conducted cleaning processes, and organized it for analytical purposes.
-2) creating the charts and placing them in the dashboard tab
+2) Utilized pivot tables to structure and summarize the cleaned data, facilitating easy analysis and interpretation.
-3) utilizing a pivot table to aggregate KPIs at the top of the page
+3) Created charts based on the prepared data and arranged them within the dashboard tab for visualization.
-4) creating the slicers and syncing all tables together for filtering
+4) Established slicers to enable interactive filtering across all tables, ensuring seamless data exploration.
-5) Formated all sessions of the dashboard and created an overview theme.
+5) Formatted each section of the dashboard and applied a cohesive theme for a visually appealing and cohesive presentation of insights.

 #### Here are my key takeaways
 * Astotia is the best coffee store in three stories.
 Only Tuesday & Saturday are low transaction rates when compared to other days.